lmarena/lmarena.github.io/_posts/2025-04-21-sentiment-control.md

 <h2> Introduction </h2>

 You may have noticed that many of the recent models seem to employ stronger emotion compared to older models.
 To what extent does this increase the model rankings on the Chatbot Arena leaderboard?
-Our previous exploration disentangled style and substance, revealing that style significantly impacts model performance.
+Our [previous exploration](https://blog.lmarena.ai/blog/2024/style-control/) disentangled style and substance, revealing that style significantly impacts model performance.
 However, we suspected that style might encompass more than markdown formatting and response length—emojis and sentiment could also play a pivotal role.
-Today, we're excited to introduce **Sentiment Control**, an extended version of our style-controlled ranking [1] that includes:
+Today, we're excited to introduce **Sentiment Control**, an extended version of our style-controlled ranking that includes:

 1. Emoji Count
 2. Sentiment (Very Negative, Negative, Neutral, Positive, Very Positive, Positive)